genome-spy/genome-spy/docs/grammar/composition/concat.md

 ## Resolve

 By default, all channels have independent scales and axes.
+However, because track-based layouts that resemble genome browsers are such a common use case, `vconcat` has a special treatment for the `x` channel: if all child views use `"locus"` or `"index"` data type on the `x` channel, the resolution defaults to `"shared"`.